plus3it/terraform-aws-tardigrade-org-new-account-replace-scp/README.md

 Supported Environment Variables:
     'LOG_LEVEL': defaults to 'info'
         - set the desired log level ('error', 'warning', 'info' or 'debug')

-    'DRY_RUN': defaults to 'true'
-        - set whether actions should be simulated or live
-        - value of 'true' (case insensitive) will be simulated.

     'DETACH_SCP_ID':
         -sets id of the policy to detach